zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets a comma-delimited list of subrepository directory paths to include in the Poshi project files.
 This includes all Poshi file types.

+### test.testcase.max.retries

+Sets the maximum amount of attempts that an individual failing testcase may be re-executed.

 ### timeout.explicit.wait